-Practice the 2,5,10 times tables with your child.
+Practice the 2, 5 and 10 times table with your child.

 Try passing a ball backwards and forwards while chanting the stations, race each other to write them out/say them, play an online game like Hit the Button or Table Mountain.